 Do Chia Seeds Go Bad?

 Chia seeds are a rich source of antioxidants.
 As a result, this helps to extend their shelf life.
-In fact, chia seeds will last for up to 5 years!
+Chia seeds will last for up to 5 years!
 Your bag of chia seeds should have a “Use-By” date.
 This will give you a general idea of how long your chia seeds will last.

-Remember, that the date your chia seeds are packaged and the date you buy them off the shelf could be several months or more.
+Remember that the date your chia seeds are packaged and you buy them off the shelf could be several months or more different.
 When calculating how long your chia seeds are good for, go by the date on the package, not the date you purchased the seeds.

-How to Tell if Chia Seeds Are Bad?
+How Do You Tell if Chia Seeds Are Bad?

-There are a few tell-tale signs that your chia seeds have gone bad, and should be tossed out.
+There are a few tell-tale signs that the shelf life of chia seeds has been reached.
 This includes turning rancid, bug infestation, or mold.
-If for any reason your seeds don’t look right, they probably aren’t, and you should toss them.
+If, for any reason, your seeds don’t look right, they probably aren’t, and you should toss them.

 They’ve Turned Rancid: Since chia seeds have a long shelf life, it’s likely that your seeds will not go rancid before you have a chance to finish them.
 However, if they begin to smell or form mold, then toss them out immediately.